 Unlike leather, which comes in a very limited amount of colors, pleather can be dyed and styled in a wide variety of colors and patterns.
 This not only allows companies to widen their consumer base by providing them with more options, but it’s also beneficial to consumers by allowing them to pick and choose whatever colors and patterns they desire.

 This is especially beneficial in the area of fashion.
 While black is known for going with any outfit and that is one of the most common colors of genuine leather, the wider color range of pleather allows for more freedom with its design and utilization in an endless amount of outfits.

 Pleather is very easy to clean and doesn’t need cleaning often.
-In addition, you can use a damp towel or regular household upholstery cleaner on pleather without worrying about it becoming discolored or damaged like genuine leather would.
-Pleather doesn’t crack or scuff as easily as leather, and it doesn’t discolor in UV rays like leather does.
+In addition, you can use a damp towel or regular household upholstery cleaner on pleather without worrying about it becoming discolored or damaged as genuine leather would.
+Pleather doesn’t crack or scuff as easily as leather, and it doesn’t discolor in UV rays as leather does.

 A frequent concern people have with leather is the damaging effects water can have on it.
 Simply getting caught in the rain on your way home can be disastrous for your leather products.
 Leather relies on oils to stay flexible and strong.
 Water washes away these oils and makes leather discolored and brittle.
 If a leather product has gotten wet enough times and it wasn’t properly dried and conditioned as soon as possible, the item could be completely ruined.

 Pleather, however, is waterproof.
-The plastic doesn’t not absorb water, and it doesn’t rely on oils to maintain its flexibility and integrity.
+The plastic doesn’t absorb water, and it doesn’t rely on oils to maintain its flexibility and integrity.
 Faux leather products that don’t utilize plastic are also water-resistant.
-They rely on a top coat to maintain their resistance to water.
-This top coat will wear off over a few years, but it can easily be reapplied with water-repelling spray.
+They rely on a topcoat to maintain their resistance to water.
+This topcoat will wear off over a few years, but it can be reapplied easily with water-repelling spray.